 The Leonard N. Stern School of Business Alumni Association Award.
-This award is given to the
+This award is given to the student of the graduating class who ranks highest in achievement and scholastic attainment.

 The Joseph H. Taggart Award.
 The alumni of the Stern School have established the Joseph H. Taggart Award to be conferred annually on a graduating student whose contributions and service to the School and University have been significant.